THANK YOU FOR YOUR REQUEST

-The castle of Mennechet, is an absolute beauty showing off a Henri II style and located in Picardie.
+The castle of Mennechet is an absolute beauty showing off a Henri II style and located in Picardie.
 His creator is Monsieur Alphonse Mennechet de Barival who wanted to put inside all his painting.
 The building works started in 1881 and brutally ended when Monsieur Mennechet died at 90 years old.
-The castle remained unfinished and its destiny gets definitely ended during the WWI and WWII during which one it gets partially destroyed.
+The castle remained unfinished and its destiny gets definitely ended during WWI and WWII during which it gets partially destroyed.
 Saved from the complete ruin, the castle was finally bought by Monsieur Yves Lavaire and classified as a historical monument in 2011.

 The church of Saint-Etienne-Le -Vieux is to visit absolutely, the place is splendid.
-Built at the 10th century nearby Caen, the church is mentioned the first time in official papers given by Guillaume le Conquérant to the 2 abbayes.
-This church is a martyr that will be destroyed in part during the 100 years war.
+Built-in the 10th century nearby Caen, the church is mentioned for the first time in official papers given by Guillaume le Conquérant to the 2 abbeys.
+This church is a martyr that will be destroyed in part during the 100 years of war.
 It will be then rebuilt after the invasion of 1417.
 Following the revolution in 1793, it will be abandoned and will fall in ruin.
 The church is saved from destruction in the middle of the 19th century but will still sub plenty of damages during the 2 world wars.
 Today, the walls are still here, even if the vegetation took progressively its marks on the place.

 The castle of Lamare gets stunned in time in one day.
 Everything is exactly as it was left by its last owner as if they escaped without looking behind them 9 years ago.
-In 2010, the place is bought by a Parisian family that wishes to remake its life in a calm place of the countryside.
+In 2010, the place is bought by a Parisian family that wishes to remake its life in a calm place in the countryside.
 They are the last ones of a long list of owners, all of them had escaped after a short time or abandoned the place.
-The new owners will not be an exception and will run away after having seen ghosts … Anyway, the place stays majestuous since their departure.
+The new owners will not be an exception and will run away after having seen ghosts.
+Anyway, the place stays majestuous since their departure.